Blog

 1 Introduction

-Clinical data is essential for every medical device manufacturer and for every medical device:
+Clinical data is indispensable for every medical device manufacturer and for every medical device:

 “Clinical data” means safety or performance information obtained through the use of a product from the following sources: